-- Increase availability and access to alternative therapies (e.g., art, music, dance, writing, animals, spiritual counseling). - Improve services for domestic violence clients including batterer intervention programs (including therapy) to address the batterers' behaviors. - Provide fatherhood services and home visitation for male caregivers. - Provide a greater array of therapeutic interventions (including services that take Medicaid). - Provide one-to-one parenting classes, and parenting classes that focus on teens, youth with defiant behaviors, and youth struggling with drug addictions. - Ensure that social workers from the In-Home Administration have access to the CFSA in-house therapists. - Improve availability and coordination of services, especially between CFSA clinicians and school mental health staff. - Improve on service processes (e.g., decreasing delays in access and increasing consistency and array of services).
+- Need consistency in service providers. - Increase utility of telehealth. - o Increase availability and access to alternative therapies (e.g., art, music, dance, writing, animals, spiritual counseling). - o Improve services for domestic violence clients including batterer intervention programs (including therapy) to address the batterers' behaviors. - o Provide fatherhood services and home visitation for male caregivers. - Provide a greater array of therapeutic interventions (including services that take Medicaid). - o Provide one-to-one parenting classes, and parenting classes that focus on teens, youth with defiant behaviors, and youth struggling with drug addictions.

+- Ensure that social workers from the In-Home Administration have access to the CFSA inhouse therapists. - o Improve availability and coordination of services, especially between CFSA clinicians and school mental health staff. - o Improve on service processes (e.g., decreasing delays in access and increasing consistency and array of services).